 John Dulin received his PhD in Sociocultural from the University of California, San Diego in 2016.
 Between 2016 and 2018 he conducted research as a postdoctoral scholar at Stanford University.
 His research interests include the study of human values, symbolic and semiotic anthropology, interreligious relations, and religious experience, with a geographic focus on North America, Ethiopia, and Ghana.
-As an Assistant Professor of anthropology at UVU, he teaches classes on the anthropology of religion, ethnographic methods, and contemporary anthropological theory.
+As an Assistant Professor of anthropology at UVU, he teaches classes on the anthropology of religion, peace and violence, ethnographic methods, and contemporary anthropological theory.

 PEER-REVIEWED PUBLICATIONS:

-Forthcoming.
+2021.
 Charismatic Christianity's Hard Cultural Forms and the Local Patterning of the Divine Voice in Ghana.
 American Anthropologist.

-Forthcoming.
+2021.
 Value-Dense Indexes and the Escalation of a Muslim-Christian Conflict.
 History and Anthropology.

 2020.
 Introduction: Religion, Secrecy, and the Ethics of Discernment.
 Ethnos: Journal of Anthropology (co-authored with Simon Coleman).
 Early online publication.